GAMEDAY: BARRACUDA VS CANUCKS

 FIL THE THRILL: Barracuda center Filip Bystedt was forced to miss the AHL All-Star Game in Rockford this week due to an upper-body injury and is not expected to play tonight against the Knights.
 Despite that, he leads the Barracuda in points (36), assists (23), game-winning goals (4), and overtime game-winning goals (2), and co-leads the team in goals (13).
 Earlier this season, he recorded a career-long eight-game point streak, one of the five longest in franchise history.
 After posting 31 points as a rookie last year, he has already surpassed all of his rookie totals.

-LUNDON CALLING: Barracuda forward Cam Lund was a late addition to the AHL All-Star Classic on Sunday.
-The rookie has points in six of his last seven games entering Saturday (4+2=6).
+LUNDON CALLING: Barracuda forward Cam Lund, who was injured on Saturday, was a late addition to the AHL All-Star Classic last Sunday, representing the Barracuda in Rockford for the Classic earlier this week.
+Prior to Saturday, the rookie had points in six of his last seven games (4+2=6).
 A season ago, he concluded his junior career at Northeastern before skating in 12 games with the Sharks, scoring twice and adding an assist.

 AFAN RUNNING: Barracuda forward Egor Afanasyev had his point streak snapped at a career-long seven games (2+7=9) last Wednesday but collected two goals on Friday in the Barracuda’s 7–3 win.
 Afanasyev was acquired by the Sharks from the Predators for Ozzy Wiesblatt on June 23, 2024.
 In 2023–24, he set career bests in goals (27), assists (27), points (54), power-play goals (6), shorthanded goals (5), game-winning goals (5), and shots (189) with the Milwaukee Admirals.
 A season ago, he appeared in 53 games with CSKA Moscow (KHL), totaling 21 points (7+14=21).